couchbase/query/docs/n1ql-preview-model.md

 shopping carts he or she maintains, and a *Product* exists independently of the shopping carts that reference it.

-A Couchbase application data model with domain-oriented normalization is said to be in Domain Normal Form (or Business Normal Form).
+A N1QL application data model with domain-oriented normalization is said to be in Domain Normal Form, or equivalently, in Business Normal Form.

+#### Structural flexibility

+In addition to the benefits above, the N1QL data model supports flexibility in document structure.

+The underlying N1QL database may provide schema-less, open-schema, or closed-schema document sets.
+As attributes are added or removed to a schema or to specific documents, pre-existing data and queries remain valid.
+This is a powerful benefit as applications and business requirements evolve.

+In our shopping cart example, we could support international customers by simply including additional attributes in their addresses:
+*Country*, *Postal\_Code.* Domestic customers and queries would be unaffected.

 ### Logical artifacts

-The Couchbase data model provides logical artifacts for constructing specific data models and databases.
-These artifacts include documents, buckets, and fragments.
+The N1QL data model provides logical artifacts for constructing specific data models and databases.
+These artifacts include documents, fragments, buckets, and pools.

 #### Documents

 Documents are top-level objects.
-Each row in an independent relational table would map to a document in the Couchbase data model.
+Each row in an independent relational table would map to a document in the N1QL data model.
 In our shopping cart example, every *Customer, Product, and Shopping\_Cart* object would be a document.

-Because Couchbase is also a key-value database, every document has a unique primary key, which can be used to lookup and retrieve the document.
+Because Couchbase, and any N1QL database, is also a key-value database, every document has a unique primary key, which can be used to lookup and retrieve the document.

-#### Buckets

-Buckets are sets of documents.
-Buckets are analogous to relational tables, except that the documents in a given bucket are not required to have the same attributes or structure.

-Like tables, buckets are the basic unit of collection and querying.
-Every document is contained in a single bucket, and every data-accessing query references one or more buckets.

-Buckets should be used to organize data into logical collections.
-In our shopping cart example, we created three separate buckets, for customers, products, and shopping carts, respectively.
-These three types of objects are logically distinct, and there are no scenarios or queries that would treat them as one.

 #### Fragments